 - Grains, cereals & snacks: Rice, quinoa, polenta, plain rice cakes, rice crackers, granola (check for high FODMAP ingredients), oats, gluten free cornflakes, certified low FODMAP granola/muesli bars, plain potato chips, plain corn chips, popcorn, pretzels..

-- Drinks: Cranberry juice, tomato juice blends, tea, coffee, hot chocolate, bottled or boxed water.
+- Drinks: Cranberry juice drink, tea, coffee, hot chocolate, bottled or boxed water (check the Monash University FODMAP Diet App for serving size information).

 - Milk & milk replacement: Lactose free UHT milk, UHT coconut milk (limit serve to ½ cup), soy milk made from soy protein, almond milk, rice milk (limit serve to 200ml), canned coconut milk (limit serve to ¼ cup), hemp milk, quinoa milk, macadamia milk.
 Also add lactase enzyme drops to your food kit.
 Lactase drops will convert standard UHT cow’s milk into lactose free milk.
 Powdered coconut milk is also low FODMAP in 1 tablespoon serves.
 Use regular milk powdered for other family members.